CobySoss/ScaWL/README.md

 2) Navigate to either the 2WL or 3WL directory, whichever version of ScaWL you want to use.

 3) Navigate to the file run_tests.sh.
-This is the lowest-level script file that launches the Scawl executable and contains the environment variables that the executable runs with.
+This is the lowest-level script file that launches the ScaWL executable and contains the environment variables that the executable runs with.
 Make sure the LD_PRELOAD environment variable is pointing to the appropriate jemalloc library.
-By default, it is pointing to the location it was located on the cluster ScaWL was tested on.
+By default, it is pointing to the location on the cluster ScaWL was tested on.
 Inside run_tests.sh, it would look something like this:

 ```bash
 export LD_PRELOAD=/path/to/your/jemalloc/5.3.0/lib/libjemalloc.so
 ```

-4) Build the scawl executable using the following command:
+4) Build the ScaWL executable using the following command:

 ```bash
 mpicxx -std=c++11 -I. -O3 -DEXCEL_OUTPUT -DALL_TO_ALL_V scawl.cpp -lpthread -ljemalloc -fopenmp -o scawl.exe